-Further details of the course content, method of study and assessment structure can be found in the Key Stage 4 Options booklet.
+Further details of the course content, method of study and assessment structure can be found in the KS4 Options booklet.

 Key Stage 5

 Music at A Level is taught across the Hitchin Schools Consortium.
-It develops students in an academic direction through analysing music in detail whilst continuing to perform and compose.
+The course develops students in an academic direction through analysing music in detail whilst continuing to perform and compose.

-Full details of the courses offered by the Hitchin Schools Sixth Form Consortium are shown in the Consortium Prospectus.
+Full details of the courses offered by the Hitchin Schools Consortium can be found in the Consortium Prospectus.